ThatPaple/ThreadManager/README.md

-# This project is work in progress, the readme file will be updated once the threading feature is completed.
+## This project has been discontinued.
+I have started working on a different bot with the same functionality.
+Stay tuned.

 <h3 align="center">ThreadManager</h3>
   <p align="center">